 Alongside personal climbing and mountaineering work, I work with other organisations including

-I am also part of the George Fisher Ambassador Team, run by Keswick's long standing outdoor shop which has played a huge part in the development of climbing and mountaineering in the Lakes.
+I am a part of the George Fisher Ambassador Team, run by Keswick's long standing outdoor shop which has played a huge part in the development of climbing and mountaineering in the Lakes.
+I am also a Rab and Lowe Alpine ambassador for the Association of Mountaineering Instructors.

 I am also currently studying part time for a masters degree in Outdoor Environmental and Sustainability Education, with a keen interest in how we can effectively engage people with environmental issues.